firefox-devtools/debugger/docs/local-development.md

 #### Making a color change

-Most color changes can be made by finding a different [css variable][devtools-css-variable].
+Most color changes can be made by finding a different [css variable][devtools-css-variables].
 For instance, `--theme-splitter-color` is often good for border colors.
 The advantage to using an existing variable is that you know it'll look good in all the themes.

 When you need to update a variable, you should check to make sure it looks good in the other places it is being used.